 Sawdust prevents weeds from appearing and regulates soil temperature.

 Do not use any sawdust that has been treated with harsh chemicals.

 Mopping up spills

-Spilled something nasty?
-Don’t use a rag.
-Just throw some sawdust on it and gather it up with your hands in seconds.
+Spilled something nasty on your workshop floor?
+Instead of using a rag, throw some sawdust on it.
+The sawdust will soak up your spill and after you can pick it up easily with your hands or a broom.
 This tip is also good for materials that can spontaneously combust.
 Just soak them in sawdust and spread it out until it all evaporates.

 I always keep a bucket full of fine sawdust near my table.
 It’s an excellent tool to dry my hands.